IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Two database settings configure the rate limiting.
 Note: If either of these settings exist in the database rate limiting will be enabled.
 If neither setting exists rate limiting is disabled.

-- RateLimitingDefaultCapacityTiers is the number of calls allowed per hour if the specific command is not configured.
+- :RateLimitingDefaultCapacityTiers is the number of calls allowed per hour if the specific command is not configured.
 The values represent the number of calls per hour per user for tiers 0,1,...
   A value of -1 can be used to signify no rate limit.
 Tiers not specified in this setting will default to `-1` (No Limit).
 I.e., -d "10000" is equivalent to -d "10000,-1,-1,..."

 .. code-block:: bash

   curl http://localhost:8080/api/admin/settings/:RateLimitingDefaultCapacityTiers -X PUT -d '10000,20000'

-- RateLimitingCapacityByTierAndAction is a Json object specifying the rate by tier and a list of actions (commands).
+- :RateLimitingCapacityByTierAndAction is a JSON object specifying the rate by tier and a list of actions (commands).
 This allows for more control over the rate limit of individual API command calls.
   In the following example, calls made by a guest user (tier 0) for API GetLatestPublishedDatasetVersionCommand is further limited to only 10 calls per hour, while an authenticated user (tier 1) will be able to make 30 calls per hour to the same API.

 :download:`rate-limit-actions.json </_static/installation/files/examples/rate-limit-actions-setting.json>`  Example json for RateLimitingCapacityByTierAndAction